Magersfontein Lugg

 Magersfontein Lugg is a fictional character in the Albert Campion detective novels, written by Margery Allingham.
-Servant and factotum to Mr Campion, Lugg is a former burglar, with a gruff manner, who hinders Campion socially as much as he helps detection-wise.
+Servant and factotum to Mr Campion, Lugg is a former burglar, with a gruff manner, who hinders Campion socially as much as he helps him with detection.

 Appearances

 Lugg first appears in Mystery Mile, where his contacts in the underworld prove useful; he goes on to be featured in most of the Campion books.